Pricing for Routing and Flow-Control in Payment Channel Networks: Background and Related Work

 \subsection{Routing in Payment Channel Networks: A Review}

-Payment channel networks are used as an effective tool to increase a blockchain's transaction processing capability.
+Payment channel networks are a set of payment channels operating in cooperation.
 The most popular such network is the Lightning Network for Bitcoin, proposed by \cite{poon2016bitcoin}.
 At the time of writing, the network has more than $10, 000$ nodes, $40,000$ channels, and $5,000$ Bitcoin escrowed in the channels (see \url{1ml.com} for live statistics).
 The Lightning network has played a central role in the growth of small-scale transactions via Bitcoin \cite{river2023lightning}.
 Alongside the surge in popularity of the Lightning network, there has been a growing academic literature on payment channel networks.
-Various different aspects of payment channel networks have been investigated, such as their security, privacy, and efficiency \cite{gudgeon2020sok, papadis2020blockchain}.
+Various aspects of payment channel networks have been investigated, such as their security, privacy, and efficiency \cite{gudgeon2020sok, papadis2020blockchain}.

 In a payment channel network, the channel capacities and the topology of the network are known to all nodes, but the real-time balances are not.
-While this lack of balance information is beneficial from a privacy perspective, it poses a significant challenge in even the simplest task of finding a \textit{feasible path} for a transaction \cite{tang2020privacy}.
+While this lack preserves privacy, it poses a significant challenge in even the simplest task of finding a \textit{feasible path} for a transaction \cite{tang2020privacy}.
 (A path connecting two transacting nodes is said to be feasible if each channel along the path has sufficient balance to execute the transaction.)
 A naive approach for the path discovery problem, used by the Lightning Network, is the following.
 One attempts to transact along the shortest path in the network (which can be found through the known topology); if the attempt fails, the faulty edge is removed from the view and again a shortest path is found.
 With deeper research into routing strategies for PCNs, it was soon established that the naive routing strategy used by the Lightning network is suboptimal.